Cooperation with Arab donors

-Alongside those member states of the Organisation for Economic Co-operation and Development that make up the Development Assistance Committee (OECD-DAC), the Arab nations also form an important part of the international donor community.
-In particular the member countries of the Gulf Cooperation Council (GCC) are home to institutions that specialise in allocating funds for development assistance.
-Some three quarters of development aid from non-DAC countries come from Arab donors.
-Around half of Arab development aid goes to the Arab countries of the Middle East and North Africa (MENA).
-Despite the generous contributions of all these institutions, coordination between Arab and OECD-DAC donors is suboptimal.
-This reduces the sustainability and effectiveness of development activities, and potential synergies are lost.
+Alongside those member states of the Organisation for Economic Co-operation and Development that make up the Development Assistance Committee (OECD-DAC), the Arab nations form an important donor community too.
+The member countries of the Gulf Cooperation Council (GCC) in particular are home to institutions that specialise in allocating funds for development assistance.
+Arab donors account for about three quarters of development aid from non-DAC countries, and around half of Arab development aid goes to the Arab countries of the Middle East and North Africa (MENA).
+Despite the generous contributions of these institutions, coordination between Arab and OECD-DAC donors is somewhat hesitant.
+Potential synergies are lost, making development activities less effective and less sustainable.

-German and Arab development cooperation organisations are working together more closely at the strategic and operational level.
+German and Arab official and non-governmental development cooperation organisations work together more closely at strategic and operational level.

-To achieve this objective, cooperation projects backed by an open regional fund and one or more Arab donors are being jointly planned, financed and implemented in one of the recipient countries of the MENA region.
+To achieve this objective, cooperation projects backed by an open regional fund are being jointly planned, financed and implemented with one or more Arab donors in one of the recipient countries in the MENA region.
 Support is given to projects that strengthen civil society structures and contribute to poverty reduction.
-The promotion components include advisory services, basic and further training and, on a small scale, provision of materials and equipment.
-The programme covers all countries of the MENA region in which German development cooperation is represented.
+The support components include advisory services, basic and further training and a limited amount of materials and equipment.
+The programme covers all countries in the MENA region in which German development cooperation operates.

-Experience to date shows that the Arab donors involved are playing an active part in planning and implementing projects.
-It is clear that small but visible projects that are relevant to development policy and conducted with the partner organisations are doing much to build trust and foster dialogue.
+The Arab donors are playing an active part in planning and implementing projects.
+Progress is clearly being made in building trust, combined with dialogue on small but effective projects relevant to development policy that are implemented with the partner organisations.